Boltsky/ScriptEncryptor/examples/README.md

 # Example Scripts

-This directory contains example scripts that demonstrate the use of the Secure Script Protector.
+This directory contains example scripts that demonstrate the use of ScriptEncryptor.

 ## Demo Script